tillo13/microsoft_bot_framework/README.md

 3. **Deployment to Azure Bot Service (ABS):** The bot application must be deployable to the Azure Bot Service.
 The ABS supports bot hosting and integration with channels like Slack.
 Make sure to follow Azure's guidelines when preparing for deployment.

-4. **Keep Technologies Updated:** Make sure all tools, including Microsoft Bot Framework Composer, are kept up-to-date to ensure compatibility, incorporate new features, and maintain security.

-5. **Complex Bot Development:** For more complex dialog management, evaluate the utility of the Dialogs Library from Bot Framework SDK v4 for programmatic dialog control.
+4. **Complex Bot Development:** For more complex dialog management, evaluate the utility of the Dialogs Library from Bot Framework SDK v4 for programmatic dialog control.